RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>5</sup> By whom we have received grace and apostleship, for obedience to the faith among all nations, for his name:
 <sup>6</sup> Among whom are ye also the called of Jesus Christ:
 <sup>7</sup> To all that be in Rome, beloved of God, called [to be] saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.
-<sup>8</sup> First , I thank my God through Jesus Christ for you all, that your faith is spoken of throughout the whole world.
+<sup>8</sup> First, I thank my God through Jesus Christ for you all, that your faith is spoken of throughout the whole world.
 <sup>9</sup> For God is my witness, whom I serve with my spirit in the gospel of his Son, that without ceasing I make mention of you always in my prayers;
 <sup>10</sup> Making request, if by any means now at length I might have a prosperous journey by the will of God to come unto you.
 <sup>11</sup> For I long to see you, that I may impart unto you some spiritual gift, to the end ye may be established;
 <sup>12</sup> That is, that I may be comforted together with you by the mutual faith both of you and me.
-<sup>13</sup> Now I would not have you ignorant, brethren, that oftentimes I purposed to come unto you, (but was let hitherto ,) that I might have some fruit among you also, even as among other Gentiles.
+<sup>13</sup> Now I would not have you ignorant, brethren, that oftentimes I purposed to come unto you, (but was let hitherto,) that I might have some fruit among you also, even as among other Gentiles.
 <sup>14</sup> I am debtor both to the Greeks, and to the Barbarians; both to the wise, and to the unwise.
 <sup>15</sup> So, as much as in me is, I am ready to preach the gospel to you that are at Rome also.
 <sup>16</sup> For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.